m1k1o/neko/docs/getting-started/configuration.md

-      --udpmux int                  single UDP mux port for all peers --video string                video codec parameters to use for streaming --video_bitrate int           video bitrate in kbit/s (default 3072) --vp8                         use VP8 video codec
+      --udpmux int                  single UDP mux port for all peers --video string                video codec parameters to use for streaming --video_bitrate int           video bitrate in kbit/s (default 3072) --video_codec string          video codec to be used (default "vp8") --vp8                         DEPRECATED: use video_codec
-      --vp9                         use VP9 video codec
+      --vp9                         DEPRECATED: use video_codec

 Global Flags:
       --config string   configuration file path